Strategyproof and Proportionally Fair Facility Location: Discussion and directions for future research.

-{Facility location is a classical problem in economic design.
+Facility location is a classical problem in economic design.
 In this paper, we provided a deeper understanding of strategyproof and proportionally fair mechanisms.
 Table~\ref{table:summary} provides an overview of most of the mechanisms considered in the paper and the properties they satisfy.
 Our results provide strong support for the desirability of the Uniform Phantom mechanism in terms of satisfying fairness and strategyproofness.

-One can also consider the following property called Strong Proportional fairness (SPF) that is stronger than PF.
+Moving beyond the fairness axioms that we presented, one can also consider stronger notions of proportionality-based fairness.
+For example, the following property, which we call Strong Proportional Fairness (SPF), is stronger than PF.
 Given a profile of locations $\boldsymbol{x}$ within range of distance $R$, a facility location $y$ satisfies \emph{Strong Proportional Fairness (SPF)} if, for any subset of voters $S\subseteq N$ within a range of distance $r$, the location should be at most $R\frac{n-|S|}{n}+r$ distance from each agent in $S$, i.e., $d(y, x_i)\le R\frac{n-|S|}{n}+r$ for all $i\in S$.

-However, it can be easily shown that the Uniform Phantom Mechanism does not satisfy SPF.
-Our earlier characterization (that the Uniform Phantom Mechanism is the only SP and PF mechanism) implies that there exists no strategyproof and SPF mechanism.
-In this sense, the compatibility beween strategyproofness and fairness axioms ceases when we move from PF to SPF.
+However, it can be easily shown that the Uniform Phantom mechanism does not satisfy SPF.
+Our result (that the Uniform Phantom mechanism is the only SP and PF mechanism) then implies that there exists no strategyproof and SPF mechanism.
+In this sense, the compatibility between strategyproofness and fairness axioms ceases to hold when we move from PF to SPF.

-There are several directions of future work including extensions to multiple facilities, multiple dimensions, handling facility capacities, alternative fairness concepts, considering weaker notions of strategyproofness, or more general utility functions. }